vkhazin/multicloud-courseware/course-introduction/lab-jumpcloud.md

 ## [AWS Integration](https://support.jumpcloud.com/support/s/article/single-sign-on-sso-with-amazon-aws-in-iam-2019-08-21-10-36-47)

-1. Sign-in to jump cloud and proceed to `applications` link
+1. Sign-in to jump cloud, proceed to `applications` link and select plus icon to add a new app
 2. Type: `aws` and select `amazon web services` and then `configure` link
 3. Open another browser tab/window and proceed to Aws Console -&gt; `Services` -&gt; `IAM`
 4. We will need Aws `account number` shown under `AWS account ID:` label